vipulnaik/diet-exercise-health/events/2025/2025-04-16-dental-cleaning.md

 increased light sensitivity, which is an expected consequence of being in the posture for an extended period of time.

+I was still a little sore/tired the next morning, but much better than before.
+I did my usual hand gripper exercises and jogging, but I decided to skip other strength exercises for reasons of both time and energy levels.

 ### No effects on saliva and mouth dryness

-At least on the day itself, I did not experience any effects on saliva or mouth dryness.
+As of the next afternoon (2025-04-17 around 1:45 PM), about 24 hours after the appointment, I did not experience any effects on saliva or mouth dryness.

 ### Sore throat sensation (present from two days ago for unrelated reasons) continued to improve